-CAPSTONE AND CAREER PREP II - This is a quarter-long course intended for primary completion during a student's senior fall semester.
-It is open to juniors when desired and it is not a mandatory class-however, in order to not be scheduled for it, a student must opt out with their counselor in the spring of their junior year.
-Students will prepare for and schedule their Capstone final evaluation and complete the remaining items in their Capstone Graduation Portfolio.
+CAPSTONE - Students will prepare for and schedule their Capstone final evaluation and complete the remaining items in their Capstone Graduation Portfolio.
 The grade in this class is directly related to the outcome of the Capstone final evaluation.
 It will either be a "Fail," "Pass," or "Pass with Honors credit."
-When students are completing their Capstone as a group (5 or less), it is highly recommended that they are all scheduled together in the same course section.
-When complete, the student will ready to graduate provided that he or she has also earned the right amount of credits.